Conditional Routing

 strategy.conditions

-: Query conditions with rules applied on metadata values along with which target to call when the condition passesstrategy.default
+: Query conditions with rules applied on metadata values or request parameters along with which target to call when the condition passesstrategy.default

 : The default target name to call when none of the conditions passtargets